Harvard Extension Courses in Government

 GOVT E-1054 Section 1 (16146)

-Fall 2022
+Fall 2024

 Transitional Justice and the Politics of Truth Commissions

-Gloria Ayee PhD, Lecturer in Extension Harvard University
+Gloria Y.A.
+Ayee PhD, Lecturer in Extension, Harvard University and Adjunct Lecturer in Public Policy, Harvard Kennedy School

 Scholars, policymakers, and political leaders have long debated appropriate responses to severe human rights violations that occur during periods of civil conflict, war, and genocide.
-This seminar introduces students to interdisciplinary studies in transitional justice and post-conflict reconciliation by focusing on the work of truth and reconciliation commissions.
+This course introduces students to interdisciplinary studies in transitional justice and post-conflict reconciliation by focusing on the work of truth and reconciliation commissions.
 Students examine key concepts and theoretical perspectives that are central to the field of transitional justice.
 Drawing on cases such as South Africa, Chile, Peru, Kenya, Liberia, Nepal, Panama, and Canada, the course critically examines how truth commissions are used to provide accountability for human rights abuses carried out by the state.

 GOVT E-1111 Section 1 (15794)

-Fall 2022
+Fall 2024

 Political Corruption